luanon404/cronet-rs/README.md

+> This project is considered 'complete' and is therefore no longer maintained.
+Contact me if you want to unarchive this project for whatever reason.

 # cronet-rs 🦀

 Bindings to the Chromium Networking Stack (a.k.a cronet) in Rust.

-> :warning: This crate is under active development and the API is not yet stable.

 ## Developers